muhrifqii/curium-rust-axum/README.md

 ---

-A modern, extensible REST API built with Rust and Axum, following Hexagonal Architecture principles.
+A modern, extensible REST API built with Rust and Axum, following Hexagonal Architecture principles with slightly modification on the driven adapters.

 ## Architecture